 The grilling makes fruits a little sweeter and softer, and it creates those nice grill marks.
 It's a great way to add color, flavor and nutrients to your barbecue.

 To protect against dehydration and possibly even heatstroke while spending a lot of time outdoors in hot weather, Gelfand advocates drinking 10 glasses of water a day, even more than the eight glasses generally recommended.

 "You should always have a water bottle with you, preferably a reusable bottle, so it reminds you to drink," she says.

 To avoid water weariness without resorting to sugary drinks (or even worse, diet soda), add natural flavors.

 Gelfand loves making fruit water.
-For example, she'll crush up some watermelon and leave it in a pitcher water in the fridge overnight so the watermelon can infuse its sweetness into the water.
+For example, she'll crush up some watermelon or strawberries and leave them in a pitcher water in the fridge overnight so the fruit can infuse its sweetness into the water.
 Fresh mint leaves, the sweet herb stevia, or basil and cucumber also make for refreshing summer drinks.

 "The nice thing about all these ideas is they give you more flavors and more nutrition while still letting you enjoy a good old-fashioned cookout," Gelfand says.
 "It's a great way to celebrate summer."

 Sign up now for free health tips and medical news.